f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

 -  **Enable Port Remap** - this setting allows SSLO to remap the port of HTTPS traffic flowing across this service.
 This is advantageous when a security service defines port 443 traffic as encrypted HTTPS and natively ignores it.
-By remapping HTTPS traffic to, say, port 8080, the security service will inspect the traffic.
-For this lab, :red:`enable (check)` this option and enter a port value (ex. :red:`8080`).
+By remapping HTTPS traffic to a different port number, the security service will inspect the traffic.
+For this lab, :red:`enable (check)` this option and enter a Remap Port value of :red:`8080`.

 -  **iRules** - SSLO allows for the insertion of additional iRule logic at different points.
 An iRule defined at the service only affects traffic